AE2-UEL/AE2FluidCraft-Rework/README.md

 ### 1.12.2
 Unofficial AE2([PAE2](https://www.curseforge.com/minecraft/mc-mods/ae2-extended-life)).

+You can directly upgrade origin AE2FC2 in your old save.

 Official AE2 isn't supported, you can use origin [AE2FC](https://github.com/phantamanta44/ae2-fluid-crafting) if you are playing with Official AE2.